Irritable Bowel Syndrome

 Etiology and Pathophysiology

-• The etiology is unknown; associated with abnormalities of intestinal motility, intestinal inflammation, and enhanced sensitivity to visceral stimuli.
+- The pathophysiology of IBS is unknown; it is associated with abnormalities of intestinal motility, intestinal inflammation, and enhanced sensitivity to visceral stimuli.
 The trigger may be luminal contractions, prolonged transit time, or environmental.

-• PI-IBS (post-infectious) develops in roughly 10% with infectious enteritis.
-The odds of developing PI-IBS after acute GI is increased 6-fold.
-The cause of bowel symptoms following acute infection is uncertain.
+- PI-IBS (post-infectious) develops in roughly 10% with infectious enteritis.
+The odds of developing PI-IBS after acute GI infection is increased 6-fold.
+The cause of bowel symptoms following acute infection is uncertain, but several theories have been suggested such as malabsorption, increase in enteroendocrine cells/lymphocytes, and antibiotic use.

 Genetics